CDEBase/fullstack-pro/docs/DoAndDont.md

 1. `npm install <package>`

     Do not install dependencies as `npm install <package dependency>`.
-    We use `lerna` and the way it work for the project is by installing `dependencies` to the `packages` or `servers` that requires.
+    We use `lerna` and the way it works for the project is by installing `dependencies` to the `packages` or `servers` that requires it.
 In most cases, you can just add the package to frontend or backend by running following

     > to add to the frontend server so browser gets it